 If I had to say only once sentence about the entire show it would be this: Can cloaks be cool to wear?

 YOU GUYS.
 I’ll start from the beginning, a very good place to start.

 Harry Potter and the Cursed Child is hosted in the Palace Theater right on Shaftsbury Avenue in London.
 Walking around the corner and seeing that giant sign for the first time brought actual tears to my eyes.
 I sucked them back in though, because I wasn’t about to start crying that soon.

 From here on out, I am going to describe some of the plot, characters, and sets, but I won’t go into much detail just because #KeepTheSecrets and whatnot.

 The inside of the theater is imposing enough, but the stage setting for Act One is gorgeous.
 There is a stunning arch of waxing and waning moons across the top front of the stage and we see light streaming through a window onto suitcases.

-I spent a lot of time looking at that set, because I was in the balcony and my seat had “restricted legroom” which means you’re going to leave after Part I being paralyzed from the waist down.
+I spent a lot of time looking at that set, because I was in the Grand Circle and my seat had “restricted legroom” which means you’re going to leave after Part I being paralyzed from the waist down.
 What was that?
 Pics or it didn’t happen?
 See below.